 Details received in the API response to be stored in database.

-A report should also be received in the response, store this on FileNet.
+A report should also be received in the response, store this on DMS.

 A system generated approval should be triggered.
 This approval should be reflected on the Bank Use Screen under the Approvals section.
 BO should get this approval from Compliance and upload the approval received on email along with other approvals if applicable.